Brianlangt/alx-system_engineering/0x00-shell_basics/README.md

 4 - Script to list all files, including hidden files
 5 - Script to list all files, with user and group IDs displayed numerically 6 - Script to creat parent & child directory
+7 - Script to move file from one directory to another 8 - Script to delet a file